Also known as: Separation of the sutures

 Contact your health care provider if your child has:

-The health care provider will perform a physical exam.
-This will including examining the fontanelles and scalp veins and feeling (palpating) the sutures to find out how far they are separated.
+The provider will perform a physical exam.
+This will include examining the fontanelles and scalp veins and feeling (palpating) the sutures to find out how far they are separated.

-The health care provider will ask questions about the child's medical history and symptoms, including:
+The provider will ask questions about the child's medical history and symptoms, including:

 The following tests may be performed:

-Although your health care provider keeps records from routine examinations, you might find it helpful to keep your own records of your child's development.
-You will want to bring these records to your health care provider's attention if you notice anything unusual.
+Although your provider keeps records from routine checkups, you might find it helpful to keep your own records of your child's development.
+Bring these records to your provider's attention if you notice anything unusual.

 - Review date:

 - Reviewed by:

 - Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2008 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.